lotandre/proacademic/content/authors/admin/_index.md

 ---
-title: AAAAK KKKKK
+title: Andre Lot
 role: Ph.D candidate in Finance
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a Financial Economist with interests on Household Finance, Retirement Finance and a particular focus on experimental methods.
 interests:
   - Artificial Intelligence
   - Computational Linguistics